techinpoint-YT/TG-Soul/TG-Soul/README.md

 2. Use CustomModelData values 1-10 for different soul variants
 3. Players are automatically assigned random variants on first join

-**Note**: CustomModelData support is limited to Minecraft 1.14-1.21.1 due to resource pack compatibility.
+**Note**: CustomModelData support is available for Minecraft 1.14-1.21.8.
+The plugin automatically detects version compatibility.

 ## 🌐 GeyserMC Integration